In blow to Abe, Japan trade minister to resign over funds scandal: media

 After her appointment, Obuchi was given the tough task of trying to gain public trust for the government’s unpopular policy of restarting nuclear reactors following the 2011 Fukushima atomic disaster.

+The DPJ on Friday filed a criminal complaint against Justice Minister Midori Matsushima, accusing her of violating the election law by distributing paper fans to voters in her district, domestic media reported.
+The DPJ has demanded that Matsushima resign.

-Abe’s first brief tenure as prime minister in 2006-2007 was marked by scandals among his cabinet members, several of whom were forced to resign, but after his return to office in December 2012, his first cabinet was relatively scandal-free.
+Abe’s first brief tenure as prime minister in 2006-2007 was marked by scandals among his cabinet members, several of whom were forced to resign and one who committed suicide, but after his return to office in December 2012, his first cabinet was relatively scandal-free.

-Additional reporting by Linda Sieg; Writing by William Mallard; Editing by Dean Yates
+Additional reporting by Linda Sieg; Writing by William Mallard and Shinichi Saoshiro; Editing by Dean Yates and Clarence Fernandez